 The artist gave birth to her child as art.
 The event took place in the Microscope Gallery in Brooklyn New York.
 The gallery was set up to resemble a home-birth centre which included, a shower with curtain, a birthing pool, and two ten-foot trophies one dedicated to Baby X for being born, and the other for Kotak for giving birth.
 The gallery notified people on a mailing list as to when the baby was being born.
 2 security guards kept the press and uninvited guests away.
 There was also a midwife present to assist with the birth.

 Postpartum Depression 2012

 Kotak re-enacted her experience with Postpartum Depression.
 In a 6 hour performance.
-Kotak layed on a bed surrounded by medical images.
+Kotak lay on a bed surrounded by medical images.
 She used a breast pump.
-For the performance she was seperated from Ajax.
+For the performance, she was separated from Ajax.
 Throughout Kotak read, and wrote in a journal about her child making her life better.

 Singin’ Rain: Ajax’s Second Birthday Party (2013)

 For Ajax’s Second Birthday Party the public were invited to the party as art.
 For “Singin’ Rain…”, there was a rain machine and umbrellas were given out.
 The event also featured live jazz, instruments for others to join in, and a ball pit for toddlers.